localstack/snowflake-docs/content/en/user-guide/stages/index.md

 ## Getting started

 This guide is designed for users new to Stages and assumes basic knowledge of SQL and Snowflake.
-Start your LocalStack Snowflake emulator and connect to the Snowflake emulator using an SQL client.
+Start your LocalStack Snowflake emulator and connect to it using an SQL client in order to execute the queries further below.

 In this guide, you will create a database and a table for storing data.
 You will then create a stage to load data into the table.